Sign-up to receive our Best Deals!

 Embrace the spirit of exploration as your expedition team designs your voyage from day to day, bringing decades of experience to selecting the ideal sites based on the prevailing weather, ice conditions and wildlife opportunities.

-These days at sea also offer time and space to reflect on the emotions and special moments you’ve lived over the past few weeks.
-You may like to take a moment of quiet contemplation or reminisce with your fellow travellers over a cuppa (or other beverage of choice!)
+These days at sea also offer time and space to reflect on the emotions and special moments you’ve lived over the past two weeks.
+You may like to review your photos, jot some notes in a journal, mark your passage on a map, and reflect on your journey so far.

 As your journey draws to a close, take some time to reflect on the experiences of the past few weeks.
 Perhaps take some time to organise your photos, jot some more notes in your journal or simply relax and soak up the ambiance on board as you farewell your travel mates . . . until next time!